When planning to travel by air with your children, here are some tips on how to have a safe trip and be prepared with any necessary documentation.

-The majority of airlines offer free airfare for trips in the U.S. for babies that are under the age of 2, if they travel on the lap of an adult and do not have their own seat.
-However, there are definite safety issues for your baby when traveling on a plane unsecured.
+The majority of airlines offer free airfare for trips in the U.S. for babies that are under the age of two if they travel on the lap of an adult and do not have their own seat.
+However, be aware of the safety issues for your baby when traveling on a plane unsecured.

-There is a reason why the airlines require adult passengers to be buckled up during take-off, landing, or turbulence–and the same should hold true for your baby–but it does not if they are riding on your lap.
+There is a reason why the airlines require passengers to be buckled up during take-off, landing, or turbulence, and the same should hold true for your baby.
+But it does not if they are riding on your lap.

-• On the Federal Aviation Administration website (FAA.gov) under the topic of Child Safety on Airplanes, it states “The FAA strongly urges parents and guardians to secure children in an appropriate restraint based on weight and size.
+On the Federal Aviation Administration website, it states “The FAA strongly urges parents and guardians to secure children in an appropriate restraint based on weight and size.
 Keeping a child in a CRS (a hard backed child safety seat that is approved by the government for use in both motor vehicles and aircraft) or device during the flight is the right thing to do.”

 So before you make the decision to have your baby sit on your lap, consider their safety.
-And in regards to saving money…check with your airline to see if they will give you a discounted infant fare if you purchase a separate seat for them.
+Check with the airline to see if they offer a discounted infant fare if you purchase a separate seat for them.